Shivu-baz/Shivani-WE-MODULE-3/README.md

 # WE-MODULE-3

-A place to chronicle the reports, notes, experiments, happenings and other intellectual escapades of the GenAI session of that is taken a part of Module 3.
+A place to chronicle the reports, notes, experiments, happenings and other intellectual escapades of the GenAI session, that is taken as part of Module 3.

 # CONTENTS
 1. Solving of a Computational problem